cabal-club/cable/readme.md

 This can be useful for ordering chat messages in particular when a client's hardware clock is skewed, and using post timestamps alone would provide confusing ordering.

-## Post
-local disk storage.
-A post always has an author (via a required `public_key` field), and always provides a signature (via the required `signature` field) to prove they authored it.

-When you "make a post", you are only writing to some local storage indexed by the hash of the content.
-Posts only get sent to other peers in response to queries for content matching certain criteria.

-## Request/Response Model
-Currently, all request types can generate potentially *many* responses.
-A request sent to a peer may result in several blocks of hashes or data being sent back by them as they scan their local database, and, if that peers forwards your request to its peers as well, they too may trickle back many responses over time.

-(upcoming: info about request lifetimes)

-## Time to Live (TTL)
-This field, set on requests, controls *how many more times* a request may be forwarded to other peers.
-A client wishing a request not be forward beyond its initial destination peer would set `ttl = 0` to signal this.

-When an incoming request has a `ttl > 0`, a peer can choose to forward a request along to other peers, and then forward the responses back to the peer that made the request.
-Each peer performing this action should decrement the `ttl` by one.
-A request with `ttl == 0` should not be forwarded.

-The TTL mechanism exists to allow clients with limited connectivity to peers (e.g. behind a strong NAT) to use the peers they can reach as a relay to find and retrieve data they are interested in more easily.

-## Hash
-All **post**s in Cable is referenced by the resulting output of putting a post through a hash function.
-Specifically, 32-byte BLAKE2b (optionally using libsodium's `crypto_generichash()` function).

-To produce a correct hash, run `crypto_generichash()` on the entire post, including the post header.

-## note? where to put?
-This protocol does not include encryption or authentication of the connection, which may be provided by other layers, or may be further expanded upon in future iterations of this specification.